The Role of the Friends

 Current subscription rates are shown on the application form.
 Subscriptions are payable on joining the Friends, and annually on the 1st of January.
 National and international members pay the same as local ones.

 Do you want to help more?

-Once a member of the Friends you have an opportunity to help the Library directly in many more ways.
+Once a member of The Friends you have an opportunity to help the Library directly in many more ways.
 We are always looking for extra support in the areas of fundraising, membership drives, sales projects or cataloguing of books, newspapers and photographs.
-We are always open to ideas and suggestions for any other way in which we can assist the Library.
+We are always open to ideas and suggestions for any other way we can assist the Library.

 If this is of interest to you simply click to go directly to our contact us page where you can fill in a simple form so we can contact you about helping out.

 The Committee of the Friends of the Priaulx Library consists of both Executive and General members.
 The current list is as follows:

 John Triggs – Vice President/Membership

 Gill Morris – Treasurer

 Ian Hunter – Newsletter

 John David – Committee